 The Group continuously monitors defaults of customers and other counterparties, identified either individually or by groups of similar customers, and incorporates this information into its credit risk controls.
 Where available at reasonable cost, external credit ratings and/or reports on customers and other counterparties are obtained and used.
-The Group's policy is to deal only with creditworthy counterparties.

-Credit risk management ...continued
+Credit risk management ... continued